Don Larsen: 1957–1960

-Later career
+Chicago White Sox (1961)

 In 1961, Larsen went 8–2 while playing for both the Athletics and the Chicago White Sox, to whom he was traded in June 1961 with Andy Carey, Ray Herbert and Al Pilarcik for Wes Covington, Stan Johnson, Bob Shaw and Gerry Staley.

+San Francisco Giants (1962–1964)

 After the 1961 season, Larsen was traded to the San Francisco Giants with Billy Pierce for Bob Farley, Eddie Fisher and Dom Zanni and a player to be named later (Verle Tiefenthaler).
 Larsen became a full-time relief pitcher, anchoring a strong bullpen that included Bobby Bolin and Stu Miller.
 He had five wins with 11 saves for the pennant-winning Giants.
 Larsen won the deciding game of the three-game playoff series against the Los Angeles Dodgers, relieving Juan Marichal in the eighth inning.
 In the 1962 World Series, Larsen won Game 4 pitching in relief, giving him a career World Series record of 4–2 with a 2.75 ERA.
 During his time with the Giants, Larsen earned the nickname of "Froggy" due to his hobby of hunting frogs and serving marinated frog legs to his Giants teammates.

+Houston Colt .45's / Astros (1964–1965)

 In 1964, the Giants sold Larsen to the Houston Colt .45s, who pressed Larsen back into a starting role.
 He responded with a 4–8 record and a 2.27 ERA.

+Baltimore Orioles (1965)

-In 1965, he was traded to the Orioles for Bob Saverine and cash.
+In 1965, Larsen was traded to the Orioles for Bob Saverine and cash.
 The Orioles released him prior to the 1966 season, and he pitched the year for the Phoenix Giants of the Class-AAA Pacific Coast League (PCL) in the San Francisco minor league organization.

+Chicago Cubs (1967)

 Larsen was on the Chicago Cubs roster for two weeks of the 1967 season, pitching only four innings in what would be his final stint in the major leagues.
 He spent the rest of the season with the Dallas-Fort Worth Spurs of the Class-AA Texas League.
 Larsen started the 1968 season in the Cubs' minor league system, pitching for the San Antonio Missions of the Texas League and Tacoma Cubs of the PCL, before retiring in the summer.

 Larsen hit well for a pitcher, finishing his career with a .242 average, 14 home runs and 72 runs batted in.
-One of his four-baggers matched his famous achievement on the mound, and in the same season, as he stroked a grand slam against the Boston Red Sox on 22 April 1956 in a game in which he pitched 4 innings.
+One of his four-baggers matched his famous achievement on the mound, and in the same season, as he stroked a grand slam against the Boston Red Sox on April 22, 1956, in a game in which he pitched 4 innings.
 He was regarded well enough by his managers that he was used as a pinch hitter 66 times.